You’ll have a longer wait to buy one, but you should still be able to get your hands on a Corvette C8 if you’re patient enough to wait for it

 Now, use that trend to the Corvette C8 and throw in the model’s importance to the history of the Corvette name and it’s easier to imagine Chevrolet selling more than 30,000 units of the C8 in its first year of production.
 Who knows, it might even reach 36,000 units, which means that it’s going to have to build 100 Corvette C8 units per day over a full calendar year.
 It’s easier said than done, sure, but give credit to the Bowtie for at least gearing up for it.

 As it is, General Motors has already added 400 jobs — that’s enough to start a second shift — at its Bowling Green production facility in Kentucky in anticipation of the busy year ahead.
 The automaker has also invested $290 million for technology upgrades in the facility and another $439 million to build a new paint shop.
-The looming hectic schedule is real, folks, and it’s about to get more real once the automaker’s imposed two-week summer vacation for employees in the facility ends and everyone goes back to work.
+The looming hectic schedule is real, folks, and it’s about to get Autoblog real once the automaker’s imposed two-week summer vacation for employees in the facility ends and everyone goes back to work.

+It’s going to be a busy year ahead for employees at the Bowling Green production facility.
 That likely means that the production facility will be open for at least 16 hours per day for the next year, maybe even more if demand for the mid-engine Corvette stays the same or gets higher.

 Don’t sleep on the latter scenario, folks.
 The Chevrolet Corvette C8 is sold out in its first year of production, but if the sports car ends up being good, if not better, than advertised, then we could be talking about more sold-out years ahead for the first-ever mid-engine Chevrolet Corvette.